hichamboushaba/WCStoreApp/README.md

 $ git clone https://github.com/woocommerce/woocommerce-android.git
 $ cd woocommerce-android
 ```
-2. Generate REST API key for authentication using this [guide](https://woocommerce.github.io/woocommerce-rest-api-docs/#rest-api-keys)
-3. Generate the local.properties file for this app:
+2. Generate the local.properties file for this app:
 ```
 $ cp ./local.properties-example ./local.properties
 ```
-4. Open and modify the file `local.properties` using your site's URL and the keys you generated above.
+3. Open and modify the file `local.properties` using your site's URL.
-5. Open the project using Android Studio
+4. Open the project using Android Studio